 How can National Breast Cancer Awareness Month make a difference?

-We can use this opportunity to spread the word about important steps women can take to stay healthy.
+We can use this opportunity to spread the word about steps women can take to detect breast cancer early.

 Here are just a few ideas: